A common struggle for active parents is figuring out how to continue with their individual passions while having children in tow.

 Osprey’s Poco series has been tested time and time again with excellent results.
 Though there are 3 packs within the series, one of the best is the Poco Plus.
 The Poco Plus is available in 3 different colors and quite attractive in appearance.
 At a total of 6lbs 15oz, this carrier is lightweight and very compact (approx. 27”x13”x12”).

-This pack does have a frame which is super lightweight, powder-coated aluminum that is extremely strong and durable.
+This pack does have a frame that is super lightweight, powder-coated aluminum that is extremely strong and durable.
 Additionally, all hinges are injected molded and the kickstand has an audible click so you know for sure that is it extended properly.

 This pack has one of the best carrying capacities of its kind- 48.5lbs.
 As with most any other backpack, the minimum weight of the child must be 16lbs.
 For additional safety only use these carriers for babies 6 months and older to ensure they can support their own head unassisted.

 The Poco Plus is made of a 210D ripstop nylon that is waterproof.
-The child’s seat is framed with a comfortable fleece and also has a washable drool pad to keep mom or dad dry.
+The child’s seat is framed with comfortable fleece and also has a washable drool pad to keep mom or dad dry.
 There are so many features to the Poco Plus but some of the most impressive include:

 You really can’t go wrong with the Poco Plus.
 One downside is that this pack is fairly narrow and can cause a problem for larger babies and toddlers, even if they are under the weight maximum.

 Due to the mesh ventilation throughout this pack, the Poco Plus does require a period of breaking in to make it as supple and comfortable as possible.
-Check out this listing for free shipping and the latest deals.

 Phil & Teds is a fun brand that has constantly been innovating for 18 years now.
 Their motto of “adapt & survive” describes the company’s goal of providing gear to mothers and fathers that allow them to continue on with the lives as new parents.

-One top rated baby backpack is the Escape.
+One top-rated baby backpack is the Escape.
 The Escape is available in two colors and is very compact- folding down to roughly 30”x13”x6”.
 The backpack weighs 6.6lbs and has a maximum load weight of just about 40lbs.

 Phil & Teds recommends for safety reasons that the minimum age for child safety is 6 months of age.
 You can however use this pack upwards of 3 years as long as the kid is under the maximum weight.